Azyrn/PulseSMS/README.md

 # PulseSMS 💬

-A fast, private SMS app for Android built with Kotlin.
+A fast and private SMS app for Android, built with Kotlin, that automatically copies OTP codes to your clipboard without requiring you to open the app.

 ## Features